Konstantine Bagration of Mukhrani (1889–1915)

-Prince Konstantine Bagration of Mukhrani (კონსტანტინე ბაგრატიონ-მუხრანელი) (1889 – 1915) was a Georgian nobleman from the House of Mukhrani.
-A member of the Russian Imperial Guard, Konstantine fought with distinction and died in World War I - actions for which he posthumously received the Order of St. George, the highest military decoration of the Empire.
+Prince Konstantine Bagration of Mukhrani (კონსტანტინე ბაგრატიონ-მუხრანელი) (14 March 1889 – 1 June 1915) was a Georgian nobleman from the House of Mukhrani.
+A member of the Russian Imperial Guard, Konstantine fought with distinction and died in World War I - actions for which he posthumously received the Order of St. George, the highest military decoration of the Russian Empire.
 Konstantine was in a brief but controversial marriage with Princess Tatiana Constantinovna of Russia, a member of the Russian Imperial Family.

-Family and marriage
+Life

-Konstantine was the son of a Georgian Prince Alexander Bagration of Mukhrani (1856–1935), a descendant of the Georgian royal Bagrationi dynasty: Alexander was son of Mikheil (1831-1907), son of Constantine IV, Prince of Mukhrani.
+Konstantine was the son of Prince Alexander Bagration of Mukhrani (1856–1935), a descendant of the Georgian royal House of Bagration, one of the oldest European dynasties.

+Alexander was the son of Prince Mikheil (1831-1907), son of Constantine IV, Prince of Mukhrani.
 Konstantine's mother was Princess Nino Tarkhan-Mouravi (1869–1934), also of Georgian noble blood.
 He was born in Tbilisi, Georgia, at that time a part of the Russian Empire.

 In the winter of 1910, Konstantin made acquaintance of his future wife Tatiana Constantinovna of Russia, from the Russian imperial House of Romanov, during a visit to one of Romanovs' estates.

 According to Prince Gabriel Constantinovich of Russia, Tatiana's parents were against her marriage to the Georgian prince, since the Georgian royal house of which he was part had not been a ruling house in some time and was not deemed equal of the Russian Imperial family.

 To prevent the marriage, Tatiana's father, Grand Duke Konstantin Konstantinovich of Russia, demanded that Konstantine leave Saint Petersburg, prompting the Georgian nobleman to return to his hometown of Tiflis (Tbilisi, Georgia), and awaiting military deployment to Tehran.
 As a result of his departure, Konstantine and Tatiana remained apart for an entire year.
 Their love, however, withstood the time and distance.
 Due to Tatiana's stubbornness, three Imperial Family Councils were convened on the matter of marriage, with the participation of Emperor Nicholas II of Russia himself.
-The final outcome of these family councils was that the Emperor issued an order, allowing the couple to get married.
+The outcome of these family councils was that the Emperor issued an order, allowing the couple to get married.
 Konstantine and Tatiana wed in 1911 at the Pavlovsk Palace in the presence of the entire imperial family.